Theodo-UK/RN-common-docs/docs/deployment.md

   To be bumped every time the App is submitted to Apple and Google.
 The easiest way to get that is to bump to a new value just after doing it and commit.

-- _Minimum CodePush target version_ (`IOS/ANDROID_MINIMUM_CODEPUSH_VERSION` in `fastlane/.env`): the `js` code will be CodePushed to all users with their _Version Number_ higher or equal to this one.

-  To be bumped to the earliest _Version Number_ that this `js` code is compatible with.
-  In other words, the value of this should be the smallest version number that had **the same native code** as current code.
-  => This won't be bumped very often :)

-These processes have been automated to avoid human errors and save time.
+These processes can be automated to avoid human errors and save time.
 See Circle-CI section below.

 ## Automatic - How Circle-CI uses these commands to test, build & deploy on every push.